 It is not dominance.

+A dog with separation anxiety does not want to “challenge” you.
+She is trying to cope with overwhelming stress.
 Many affected dogs show clear signs of distress within minutes of being left alone.

 For example: